Diseases

 • Transmissibility

-Direct contact with infected pigs or indirect contact via contaminated people, the environment and non-animate objects.
+Direct contact with infected pigs or indirect contact via contaminated people, the environment and non-animated objects.
 Transmission route: oral (main), skin and mucosal lesions.
 Infectious sources: faeces (major), vesicular fluid, contaminated meat scraps and swill.
 Airborne transmission of SVDV is insignificant.
-In many areas transmission of SVD between farms seems to occur with extremely low incidence, but the control of SVDV transmission in a densely populated livestock area can be difficult, as experienced in an area with 2500 pigs/km2 in Lombardy, Italy, where apparently unconnected outbreaks occurred within a 3 km protection zone during 3 months, despite the use of stamping out and stringent control measures adopted for eradication.
+In many areas, transmission of SVD between farms seems to occur with extremely low incidence, but the control of SVDV transmission in a densely populated livestock area can be difficult.

 • Pathogenic life cycle stages